magento/knowledge-base/docs/guides/kb-labels-guide.md

-This document provides guidelines for adding labels to articles in the Support Knowledge Base for Commerce repo.
+This document provides guidelines for adding labels to articles in the Adobe Commerce Support Knowledge Base.
-Labels (also called tags) improve searching experience in the [Support Knowledge Base for Commerce](https://support.magento.com/hc/en-us).
+Labels (also called tags) improve searching experience in the [Adobe Commerce Support Knowledge Base](https://support.magento.com/hc/en-us).
 Labels are added in the "labels" field in metadata section of an article file, separated by commas, no space between a comma and the next label.
 See [../../.github/CONTRIBUTING.md#metadata] for details.